Daneality/Enterprise-Decision-Tracker/README.md

     pip install -r requirements.txt
     ```

-4. You can easily run tests using pytest in the local    version to simplify testing :)
+4. You can run tests using pytest, should simplify testing :)

     ```bash
     pytest